It is a very complex task that requires a highly Skilled Interpreter and NOT everyone can do it!

 How many of you fully understand or know how difficult Simultaneous Interpretation can be?

-Well, let me tell you its difficult for some, but NOT for me, I love it and it’s my favorite mode of interpretation. 😍
+Well, let me tell you it’s difficult for some, but NOT for me, I love it and it’s my favorite mode of interpretation.

 I have over 16+ years of experience working as a Simultaneous, Consecutive, Conference interpreter for all areas, such as Medical, Legal, Government, General Businesses, State, and much more!!!

-Simultaneous interpretation is a highly specialized area of interpreting, which not only requires accurate and complete oral interpretation, but also the interpreter must interpret at the same rate of speech of the speaker, with only a few seconds of lag time.
+Simultaneous interpretation is a highly specialized area of interpreting, which not only requires accurate and complete oral interpretation, but also the interpreter must interpret at the same rate of speech as the speaker, with only a few seconds of lag time.

 This task requires a lot of concentration and usually requires a “team of interpreters” for any assignments over 2 hours (but I usually handle all tasks alone).

-Many organizations and companies think that Simultaneous or Conference interpreters are high priced, and yes they are.
+Many organizations and companies think that Simultaneous or Conference interpreters are high-priced, and yes they are.

 Because of the skills needed to successfully get the job done, but also because there aren’t that many interpreters who are skilled, qualified and/or able to interpret in this mode of interpretation.